The following are the by-laws that were approved during the Organizational Meeting on July 26, 2018.

 Section 2.
 Special Meetings.
 Special meetings of the members may be called by the President, the Board of Directors, or the written request of a majority of the members.
 Notice of any special meeting shall be mailed to each member at least fifteen but not more than thirty days before the date of such meeting, stating the time and place of such meeting and the purposes for which it is called.

 Section 3.
 Quorum.
-Twenty-five percent of the members shall constitute a quorum at any meeting of members.
+Twenty-five percent of the members shall constitute a quorum at any annual or special meeting of members.
 Five members of the Board will constitute a quorum for a meeting of the Board of Directors.
 If a quorum is not present at any meeting, the presiding officer may adjourn the meeting from time to time until a quorum is present.
 The act of a majority of the members present at any duly called meeting at which a quorum is present shall be the act of the corporation.

 Section 4.
 Organization.
 Meetings of members shall be presided over by the President, or if the President is not present, by the President Elect, or if neither is present, by a Chairman to be chosen by the meeting.
 The Secretary shall act as secretary of every meeting, but if the Secretary is not present, the meeting may choose any person present to act as secretary of the meeting.